 5. After hours support

 You will want to have an understanding of the availability of your home care worker outside of regular business hours, and how contactable they will be.
-Better Caring workers publish their hourly rates for weekend, overnight and after hours care – making it clear upfront what the potential costs would be if you needed additional support outside of regular business hours.
+Mable workers publish their hourly rates for weekend, overnight and after hours care – making it clear upfront what the potential costs would be if you needed additional support outside of regular business hours.

 6. Compare rates

-Care workers on the Better Caring platform set their own fees – and these can vary considerably.
+Care workers on the Mable platform set their own fees – and these can vary considerably.
 Experienced care workers with specialist skills may charge more than someone offering social and domestic assistance, which does not require any specific qualifications.
 Remember – the hourly rate you pay is agreed between you and your worker, so make sure you’re both comfortable with the rate before you make an agreement.

 7. It’s a relationship